IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Floodplain restoration" OR
 "Green architecture" OR
 "Green infrastructure" OR
-"green logistics" OR
+"Green logistics" OR
 "Green roof" OR
 "Green street" OR
 "Green wall" OR
 "Living shoreline" OR
 "Multi-purpose structure" OR
-"nature-based solution" OR
+"Nature-based solution" OR
 "Permeable pavement" OR
 "Public transport" OR
 "Rain garden" OR